paritytech/substrate-deps/README.md

 $ cargo run -- graph --manifest-path ../substrate-package/substrate-node-template/runtime/Cargo.toml | dot -Tpng > graph.png
 ```

-Note: this command is not yet implemented, but will be soon !

 ### Substrate Runtime module metadata model

 `substrate-deps` uses metadata defined in module's Cargo.toml manifest to know about module trait dependencies, and to be be able to generate a default configuration for the module's configuration trait.